Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	5. Narrative indicator:  Although it contributes little to the headline productive potential of stasis controller technologies, a society that has implemented these is probably better at giving people time and space to recover when they need it, because under this rule more of the economy is built in a way that treats the passage of time as a good thing.
 "Time heals all wounds," may be wholly true with sufficiently advanced technology.
 	6. Categorization:  This is the first 'Failsafe' technologies that I've described.
 There's nothing about the Failsafe technologies that is likely to fail destructively, which isn't to say that they don't create their own risks of failure.
 Systems of stasis control are just likely to come apart gently as people get bored of them.
 	7. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
 Serene as a stilled pond, and just as inactive.
-	8. Utopic rating:  5/5
+	8. Liberation rating:  5/5
-	9. Public protection rating:  5/5
+	9. Protection rating:  5/5
 	10. Technological smoothness:  5/5
 	11. Technological extremophilia:  1/5
 	12. Stress/Boredom rating:  1/5 (Dull)
+	13. Me-points:  1/3
-	13. Kind of person most protected:  Cheesemakers.
+	14. Kind of person most protected:  Cheesemakers.
-	14. Special categories:  Hypersmooth, Luddistic, Failsafe
+	15. Special categories:  Hypersmooth, Luddistic, Failsafe
-	15. Conversion potential:  Unknown
+	16. Conversion potential:  Unknown
 6. Branching Facility
 	1. Mechanism proposal:  The literally described mechanism of duplicating people should be physically possible at some level of technology.
 The literalist interpretation is viable here, and can remain viable even if the achronal nature of Beyonders is not granted a similar literalist interpretation.
 I'll call this the Separatist interpretation.
 	2. Mechanism proposal:  A one-party consent method of reproduction that preferentially reproduces the most trusting people in society..?
 Hm, that sounds a lot like rape.
 I'll call this the Unionist interpretation.